Azure/azure-quickstart-templates/101-automation-with-modules-and-runbook-execution/README.md

 ## What is new in this template

-This template creates an automation account after it imports and updates the azurerm.profile, azurerm.resources and azurerm.website from powershell gallery into the created automation account.
+This template creates an automation account, imports and updates the AzureRM.Profile, AzureRM.Resources and AzureRM.Website from powershell gallery.
 When these modules are updated, a runbook from storage account is scheduled and executed.
- This runbook creates an application into the active directory and updates the web application settings, the web applicaion may be used to access and manage the azure resources that does not support access through managed service identity.
+ This runbook creates an application into the active directory and updates the web application settings, the web applicaion may be used to access and manage the Azure resources that do not support access through managed service identity.

  Notice that no custom scripts or chained-together ARM templates are required in this example.